hybridview/ConfigurationSectionDesigner/README.md

 # ConfigurationSectionDesigner
 Moved from CodePlex, which is closing.

+## IMPORTANT: Download the compiled extension by clicking the "Releases" tab.

 ## Project Description

 A Visual Studio add-in that allows you to graphically design .NET Configuration Sections and automatically generates all the required code and a schema definition (XSD) for them.